LOS ANGELES COUNTY FIRE MUSEUM COLLECTION

 Seven REOs were purchased during the first two years after the Fire Protection Districts were formed.
 They served in the following districts: Walnut Park (Engine 24), Puente (Engine 26), Temple (Engine 27), Flintridge (Engine 28), Baldwin Park (Engine 29), Artesia (Engine 30), and Clearwater-Hynes (Engine 31).

 During World War II, due to a shortage of parts, the four-cylinder F-head REO engines were replaced with six-cylinder Chevrolet powerplants.
-The REO in our collection is in need of total restoration.
-When the time and funds are available to begin the restoration, we’ll have some important in-house expertise.
-Our Museum president Paul Schneider, and his brother Howard, have already restored a 1922 REO pumper.
+The REO in our collection was in need of total restoration.
+Utilizing our important in-house expertise, our Museum president Paul Schneider, and his brother Howard, have already restored a 1922 REO pumper, this piece of equipment is undergoing a total restoration.
+We also had the opportunity to observe our then Vice President, Jim Page, restore a 1924 REO chemical/hose wagon, which was the City of Monterey Park’s first fire apparatus, in the year 2000.